jotavare/get_next_line/README.md

 ```

 #### 3º - Compile the mandatory or bonus files
-> The program should always be compiled with the flags bellow.
+> The program should always be compiled with the flags below.
 ```bash
 [Flags] -Wall -Wextra -Werror
 [Mandatory] cc [Flags] main.c get_next_line.c get_next_line_utils.c